 Making Sure Everything Is in Order

-Comb through your mortgage statement and make sure everything is accurate and up to date.
-Inaccurate information can lead to overpaying, potentially falling behind on payments, and headaches.
+Comb through your mortgage statement and check to see that everything is accurate and up to date.
+Inaccurate information can lead to overpaying, potentially falling behind on payments, and/or other headaches.

 Keeping Annual Mortgage Statements

 While you might not need to hold on to your monthly mortgage statements for too long, make sure you have access to your annual mortgage statements for a longer period of time.
-In case you run into an IRS audit, you’ll be required to provide documentation for the past three years.
+If you run into an IRS audit, you may be required to provide documentation for the past three years.

 Making Your Payment